-I am a postdoctoral associate in Yale University's Department of Computer Science, hosted by Dan Spielman.
-Before that, in spring of 2021, I completed my PhD at the Courant Institute of Mathematical Sciences at New York University, advised by Afonso Bandeira (now at ETH Zurich) and Gérard Ben Arous.
+Until the summer of 2024, I was a postdoctoral associate in the Department of Computer Science at Yale University, hosted by Dan Spielman.
+Before that, in the spring of 2021, I received my PhD in Mathematics from the Courant Institute of Mathematical Sciences at New York University, advised by Afonso Bandeira (now at ETH Zurich) and Gérard Ben Arous.

 Some of my current research interests include: